-As you know or probably heard, Providence Players of Fairfax’s special engagement production of Oleanna was a huge success.
-Not only did this thought-provoking show play to sell-out crowds, it opened up a new venue for Providence, allowing us to engage more intimately with our audiences and artists.
-Many of you told us you loved the format, and wanted more.
-Well, here’s your chance.
+As you know or probably heard, Providence Players of Fairfax’s PopUp production of Bobby Gould in Hell, performed in the back of the Italian Café, was another huge success.
+We love how this format allows us to engage more intimately with our audiences and artists.
+Many of you told us you love the format, and want more.
+Well, we’re getting ready to do it again.

 Here’s how it works:

 - Think of a project you are passionate about.
-It could be a full play, one act, staged reading, etc.
+It could be a short play or even a staged reading.

 - Ask yourself: Does this project lend itself to a more intimate space, like the Italian Café?
 (Some things to consider: Is the set simple?
 Are there minimal tech requirements?
 Is the cast small?)